1 - Cloud Services

 3. Configure ClickHouse DSN.

-Note: that install driver linked against MDAC (which is default for Windows), some non-windows native applications (cygwin / msys64 based) may require driver linked agains unixodbc.
+Note: that install driver linked against MDAC (which is default for Windows), some non-windows native applications (cygwin / msys64 based) may require driver linked against unixodbc.
 Build section below.

 MacOS